uzumstanley/How-to-Avoid-Data-Bias/README.md

 • Enlist the help of someone with domain expertise to review your collected and/or annotated data.
 Someone from outside of your team may see biases that your team has overlooked.

+• Ensure your team of data scientists and data labellers is diverse.